You are here

 - Create recruitment and retention strategies, understand compensation and employee benefits, and assist with career planning.

 - Develop goals to help organizations achieve their strategic objectives through their employees.

 HRM major is a good choice for students who want a management career with a strong interpersonal focus.
-Some employers hire human resource generalists, who perform a variety of HR functions, while others hire specialists, who work in areas such as compensation and benefits, recruitment and training, and labor relations.
+Graduates find exciting career opportunities in roles such as:

 Admissions and Scholarships